 In the previous section, we laid out the theoretical foundation for CRN weathering biases.
 Below we highlight how the above equations can be used for practical weathering corrections in regions of non-negligible regolith-bedrock interface or regolith weathering.
-We outline how paired nuclide measurements from a soluble and insoluble target mineral can be used to calculate

-- 285 the landscape denudation rate as well as a long-term weathering rate.
-This method could provide a new tool to estimate longterm weathering.
+We outline how paired nuclide measurements from a soluble and insoluble target mineral can be used to calculate the landscape denudation rate as well as a long-term weathering rate.
+This method could provide a new tool to estimate long-term weathering.
 We also demonstrate how single nuclide measurements can be corrected for weathering.
 Previous studies performing regolith weathering corrections commonly employed the chemical depletion fraction (CDF) integrated over the entire regolith (Dixon et al., 2009; Riebe et al., 2001; Riebe and Granger, 2013).
 Our study focuses on the application to limestone regions, where carbonate dissolution rates are commonly calculated from stream water chemistry.
-Therefore, we 290 demonstrate how to use carbonate dissolution rates for the weathering corrections of CRN measurements. - The WeCode software performs all the calculations mentioned above, but also features the possibility to use the traditional CDF weathering correction.
+Therefore, we demonstrate how to use carbonate dissolution rates for the weathering corrections of CRN measurements.

+WeCode performs all the calculations mentioned above, but also features the possibility to use the traditional CDF weathering correction.
 The production rate and scaling calculations are performed using CRONUS, and the input of nuclide data follows the CRONUS input scheme.
-The current version of the code is written for 10Be in guartz and 36Cl in calcite since these are the most commonly measured insoluble and soluble target minerals, respectively.
-However, the code can easily - 295 be expanded to all other nuclides within CRONUS.
+The current version of the code is written for Be in quartz and Cl in calcite since these are the most commonly measured insoluble and soluble target minerals, respectively.
+However, the code can easily be expanded to all other nuclides within CRONUS.

 WeCode comes with a test data set to illustrate the application.
 The test data are supposed to reflect a typical "dirty" limestone composition of 70% calcite, 5% quartz, and 25% clay, where the clay component is regarded as insoluble on the timescale of nuclide build-up.
-The denudation rate is 100 mm 4ka-1, the calcite weathering rate 50 mm ka-1/4ka, the regolith is relatively thick (200 g/cm2 surface area, equivalent to 133 cm regolith thickness assuming a density of 1.5 g/cm3 density), and we use a

-- 300 mid-latitude low elevation location (48.585 °N, 9.250°E, 345 m).
+The denudation rate is 100 mm ka-1, the calcite weathering rate 50 mm ka-1, the regolith is relatively thick (200 g/cm2 surface area, equivalent to 133 cm regolith thickness assuming a density of 1.5 g/cm3), and we use a midlatitude low elevation location (48.585 °N, 9.250°E, 345 m).
 The scaling scheme for the test data is Stone (2000).
 For consistency and computational reasons, we use a linear error propagation scheme in line with CRONUS, where every parameter is varied by 10%, and the difference in the result is scaled by the uncertainty of the same parameter.
 For computational reasons, we only include uncertainty from CRN concentration, the weathering rate, and the spallation production into the error estimation because we assume these to be the main sources of uncertainty.
-However, we acknowledge that the actual uncertainties might be greater and asymmetrically distributed and therefore not properly captured by our approach. - 305
+However, we acknowledge that the actual uncertainties might be greater and asymmetrically distributed and therefore not properly captured by our approach.

-4.1 Regolith-bedrock interface weathering
+295 4.1 Regolith-bedrock interface weathering

 Weathering at the regolith-bedrock interface affects the build-up of CRNs in the soluble and insoluble target mineral in the same way.
 However, the mineral phases would be enriched or depleted directly at the interface, and hence the composition of the regolith would still follow Eqs.
 15 and 17.
-If the weathering rate is known independently, e.g., from stream water chemistry and, therefore, equation 7 can be adapted for the usage of a CDF to:

-310 or the weathering degree from a CDF, one can use equation 7 in section 2.2 to solve for the correct denudation rate.
+If the weathering rate is known independently, e.g., from stream water chemistry or the weathering degree from a CDF, one can use equation 7 in section 2.2 to solve for the correct denudation rate.
 A CDF can be applied because it is related to the depletion of minerals in the regolith: